Hotmoka/hotmoka/tutorial/Takamaka.md

 ## Storage Types and Constraints on Storage Classes <a name="storage-types"></a>

-We have seen how to invoke a constructor of a class to build an object in blockchain or to invoke a method on an object in blockchain.
+We have seen how to invoke a constructor of a class to build an object in the store of a node or to invoke a method on an object in the store of a node.
 Both constructors and methods can receive arguments.
 Constructors yield a reference to a new object, freshly allocated; methods might yield a returned value, if they are not declared as `void`.
-This means that there is a bidirectional exchange of data from outside the blockchain to inside it, and back.
+This means that there is a bidirectional exchange of data from outside the node to inside it, and back.
 But not any kind of data can be exchanged.
-Namely, only _storage values_ can be exchanged and kept in blockchai.
+Namely, only _storage values_ can be exchanged and kept in the store of a node.
 They belong to the so called _storage types_.
 Storage values are

 1. primitive values of Java (characters, bytes, shorts, integers, longs, floats, doubles and booleans), or